TaylanUB/scheme-bytestructures/README.md

 its contents will be written over the part of the original bytevector which contains the inner vector.

-The following procedures may be useful in the `ref-helper`, `reffer`, and `setter` arguments to `make-bytestructure-descriptor`.
+The following procedures may be useful in the `ref-helper`, `getter`, and `setter` arguments to `make-bytestructure-descriptor`.

 - `(bytestructure-ref-helper/syntax bytevector offset descriptor indices)`